mborn1/pyoptex/docs/source/customization.rst

 ----------

 Covariates are factors which are not controllable, but are quantifiable upfront and expected to be important.
-Such variables, or additional random effects can be added by means of a covariate function.
+Such variables, or additional random effects, can be added by means of a covariate function.
 The exact interface depends on which algorithm the covariate function targets.